2023 Solar Incentives Guide for Greenbelt, MD - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Solar Renewable Energy Certificate (SREC): SRECs can be sold to your utility company (or other buyers) for money that normally counts as part of your taxable income.
-Generally, there is a small threshold of energy production to meet before your solar system qualifies for SRECs or similar performance-based incentives.
-SRECs and similar incentives are generally handled by your state government.
+• Solar Renewable Energy Certificate (SREC): SRECs are credits that can be sold to your utility company (or other buyers) for cash that normally counts as part of your taxable income.
+Typically, a certain (small) threshold of energy production must be met before your solar system qualifies for SRECs or similar performance-based incentives.
+SRECs and similar incentives are generally handled at the state level.

 Best for Leasing